cs3216/cs3216.github.io/assignments/mobile/index.md

 For example, geolocation might be the latest and coolest feature supported by most mobile browsers but it may not contribute to the user experience in a document editor.
-In fact, implementing features for the sake of doing so may work against you by confusing the user.
+In fact, implementing features for the sake of doing so may work against you (and your grades) by confusing the user.

 Please do not hesitate to approach the friendly CS3216 staff if you need further assistance.
 We can be contacted at